pixeldroid/programming-pages/docs/_guides/Installing-the-theme/Theme-files.md

 ### Theme provided configuration

-The theme defines the following configuration values:
+The theme defines the following configuration values with defaults; feel free to customize them:

 - `code_indent` : _used by the theme_ &mdash; Number of spaces to use when indenting lines of code in doc comments
-- `collections` : _used by Jekyll_ &mdash; [Collection][jekyll-collection] folders to expect api docs, examples, and guides to live in
+- `collections` : _used by Jekyll_ &mdash; [Collection][jekyll-collection] folders to expect things like api docs, examples, and guides to live in
   - `<collection>.ignore-page-order` : _used by the theme_ &mdash; Turns off relative page ordering for a collection
   - `<collection>.tab-order` : _used by the theme_ &mdash; Specifies relative order for the collection tabs (lower to the left)
   - `<collection>.title` : _used by the theme_ &mdash; Label used for the collection tab